Print Matters 2026

 • Security Matters – focusing on risk assessment, business continuity, crisis management case studies, and broader resilience strategies including automation and robotics.

-Print Matters 2026 will take place as a full-day conference on Friday, 5 June, from 09:00 to 17:00.
-The conference will be preceded by a company tour on Thursday, 4 June at 16:30, offering participants an opportunity to gain practical insights and connect with peers ahead of the main sessions.
-Networking opportunities, including a welcome cocktail and conference dinner, will be integrated throughout the two-day programme.
+Print Matters 2026 took place as a full-day conference on Friday, 5 June, from 09:00 to 17:00.
+The conference was preceded by a company tour on Thursday, 4 June at 16:30, offering participants an opportunity to gain practical insights and connect with peers ahead of the main sessions.
+Networking opportunities, including a welcome cocktail and conference dinner, were integrated throughout the two-day programme.

 Fees*: